Drawer and Shelf Combo Inserts: The Best of Both Worlds?

 Drawers are better when you want smaller items properly separated instead of stacked on top of each other.
 They suit the things people use all the time and get annoyed digging for.

-If that side of the equation is your main pain point, this is still worth reading too: wardrobe drawer inserts: adding practical storage to your bedroom.
+If that side of the equation is your main pain point, you may also want to compare dedicated drawer insert options.

 The shelf section balances things out.